Philip Capin

 View Curriculum Vitae (pdf)

 Philip Capin is a research assistant professor for the Department of Special Education and a researcher for the Meadows Center for Preventing Educational Risk at the University of Texas at Austin.
-His research focuses on improving reading instruction and assessment for children, including those with or at risk for reading disabilities.
+His research focuses on improving reading instruction and assessment for children, particularly those with or at risk for reading disabilities.

 Dr. Capin has significant experience developing and testing reading interventions.
-He has played a leading or key role in the development and testing of more than half dozen reading interventions focusing across the K-12 grade span.
+He has played a leading or key role in the development and testing of more than ten reading interventions focusing across the K-12 grade span.
 These interventions have focused on novel approaches to reading interventions that integrate instruction focused on factors related to reading, such as reading motivation, self-regulation, and anxiety management.

 In addition to his research activities, Dr. Capin frequently consults with educators to increase the use of evidence-based practices for instruction and assessment in schools.
 He also presents on issues related to practice across the U.S.